12 Lifehacks How to Get Promotion

 Modesty is inappropriate when building a career.
 Employers complain that good employees are difficult to find and even more difficult to retain, so the willingness to grow in a company is likely to be positive.
 So, do not be afraid to state your wishes and achievements.

-If a company has a talent promotion systemб then it is enough to take advantage of the opportunities provided by the employer:
+If a company has a talent promotion system then it is enough to take advantage of the opportunities provided by the employer:

-- to participate in trainings,
+- to participate in training,

-- to gain experience of colleagues,
+- to gain experience with colleagues,

 However, you will need to be very active: remember your desire to grow during formal and informal discussions with your HR manager.